|

 I

-comprised of from between 10 to 15 photographers, from experienced to
+are comprised of from between 10

-novice, lead by someone I hope knows where to take us at the right
+hope knows where to take us at

-types of photography in specific locations.
-I don't have that
+specific types of photography in specific

-luxury and depend on someone more knowledgeable to maximize
+locations.
+I don't have that luxury and depend on someone more

 |